mailchimp/wordpress/readme.txt

 [View historical changelog details here](https://github.com/mailchimp/wordpress/blob/develop/CHANGELOG.md).

 == Upgrade Notice ==

+= 1.8.0 =
+This release bumps the WordPress minimum version from 6.3 to 6.4.

 = 1.6.2 =
 This release bumps the WordPress minimum version from 6.1 to 6.3.